alterasc/EnduringRework/README.md

 Prerequisite: Metamagic (Extend Spell)

 You've learned a way to prolong the effects of your beneficial extended spells.
-Benefit: Effects of your spells on your allies cast with extend metamagic applied that should last longer than an hour but shorter than 24 hours now last 24 hours.
-Effects that should last longer than 10 minutes (but no longer than 1 hour) last 1 hour.
-Effects that should last longer than 1 minute  (but no longer than 10 minutes) last 10 minutes.
+Benefit: Effects of your spells on your allies cast with extend metamagic applied that should last longer than 1 minute but shorter than 10 minutes last 10 minutes.
+Effects that should last longer than 10 minutes but shorter than 1 hour last 1 hour.
 ```

 Greater Enduring Spells